rh5140/rh5140/README.md

-👋 Hi, I’m Ray Hsiao, a first-year computer science student at UCLA!
+👋 Hi, I’m Ray Hsiao, a second-year computer science student at UCLA!

 I like video games, and here are some I've worked on!